l

 As he burned at the stake, Jacques de Molay, Grand Master of the Knights Templar, cursed King Philip and Pope Clement to meet eternal justice within the year.
 Pope Clement died only one month later and Philip IV seven months after that.
 Commentators were extremely pleased with such development and often featured this story in their chronicles.

-Myths and Theories
+Myths and Mysteries

 The Knights Templar later become surrounded by legends concerning secrets and mysteries handed down to the select from ancient times.
 Perhaps most well known are the those concerning the Holy Grail, the Ark of the Covenant, and secrets of building.
 Some sources say the Holy Grail, or Sangreal, was found by the order and taken to Scotland during the scourging of the order in 1307, and that it remains buried beneath Rosslyn Chapel.
 Some say that the order also found the Ark of the Covenant, the chest which contained sacred objects of ancient Israel, including Aaron's rod and the tablets of stone inscribed by Moses with the Ten Commandments.